pkgconf/pkgconf/doc/libpkgconf-dependency.rst

    Commas are counted as whitespace to allow for constructs such as ``@SUBSTVAR@, zlib`` being processed into ``, zlib``.

+   :param pkgconf_client_t* client: The client object that owns the package this dependency list belongs to.
    :param pkgconf_list_t* deplist_head: The dependency list to populate with dependency nodes.
    :param char* depends: The dependency data to parse.
    :return: nothing